 The bill seeks to enhance funding for public schools, health care, and social services in Washington by updating the state's tax code to better align with the transition from a goods-based to a service-based economy.
 Key changes include extending the retail sales tax to a wider array of services, such as computer-related services, and eliminating outdated exemptions for digital automated services.
 The legislation also modernizes the taxation of tobacco products to encompass new nicotine products, ensuring fair competition.
-Notably, it introduces new taxable service categories, including information technology training and custom website development, while requiring certain large businesses to make a one-time prepayment of state sales tax collections.
+Additionally, it introduces a one-time prepayment requirement for certain large businesses regarding state sales tax collections, aiming to generate additional revenue for essential programs.

 Substitute Bill: 82.04.192, 82.26.010, 82.32.045